TE-Academy/Reputation-based_Weighted_Voting/README.md

 * Integrate on-chain proofs to define voting power (ERC-20/ERC-721/ERC-1155)
 * Select vote weighting mechanisms and customize parameters to make the vote weighting fit to your community
 * Run ready-to-use simulations to test the parameter settings (dictatorship-proof, sybil resistance)
-* Role out a RWV on Snapshot using Snapshot Strategy templates
+* Role out a RWV on Snapshot using the RWV Snapshot Strategies and your parameter setting

 ### Table of Contents
 (links to sections below)